Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham with her son (left) and eldest daughter.
 Photo: Courtesy Casey Abraham

-The victims of Pickton and Skibicki, who preyed on homeless women, are part of the ongoing crisis of missing and murdered Indigenous women and girls (MMIWG) in Canada.
+The victims of Pickton and Skibicki, who preyed on homeless First Nations women in Winnipeg, are part of the ongoing crisis of missing and murdered Indigenous women and girls (MMIWG) in Canada.

 “They kind of told us, ‘We’re pretty sure he’s responsible for the death of your mother.’”

 There wasn’t enough evidence to charge Pickton, who had bragged about killing 49 women, with Sharon’s slaying.
-He was convicted of six counts of second-degree murder in 2007.
+But he was convicted of six counts of second-degree murder in 2007.

-The ordeal led Casey into his own battle with addiction that he’s beaten for now.
+The trauma of losing his mother led Casey into his own battle with addiction that he says he’s beaten for now.

 son of Pickton victim